-In Commission Regulation 33/2008 pesticide producers get a second chance of applying for approval of their pesticide in Europe.
-The long process of EU-approval since 1991 came only to an end in 2008 when around 250 substances were approved and around 750 were withdrawn, mostly by industry because of lack of commercial interest.
+In the Commission, Regulation 33/2008 pesticide producers get a second chance of applying for approval of their pesticide in Europe.
+The long process of EU approval since 1991 came only to an end in 2008 when around 250 substances were approved and around 750 were withdrawn, mostly by industry because of lack of commercial interest.
 But came it really to an end?
 And will the 250 soon grow back to 450 or so?

-Pesticides should all be regulated 12 years after the entering in force of Directive 91/414, so in 2003.
+Pesticides should all be regulated 12 years after Directive 91/414 entered in force, so in 2003.
 Still many are not evaluated 7 years later because of all kinds of artificial constructions.
 And granted market access all the time while citizens and the environment are exposed to unknown risks.

-All 80 substances will be evaluated on the basis of the old tests and old rules of Directive 91/414 and possibly get an approval for 10 years, meaning new tests and new criteria will not be used for a long time.
-The huge pile of work for DG SANCO, Member states and EFSA also means time is lost which should have been spend on developing new tests and criteria and on implementing new Regulation 1007/2009.
+All 80 substances will be evaluated on the basis of the old tests and old rules of Directive 91/414 and possibly get approval for 10 years, meaning new tests and new criteria will not be used for a long time.
+The huge pile of work for DG SANCO, Member states and EFSA equals lost time which should have been spent on developing new tests and criteria and on implementing new Regulation 1007/2009.

 In the world of agriculture loopholes and backdoors are major routes for allowing the use of pesticides.
 A provision in Directive 91/414 allows the use of illegal pesticides for 120 days (Art.8.2) in case of emergency.
 The use of this provision recently exploded when Member States massively started copying this ‘innovation’ of a few Member States.